Emissions from NAEI large point sources

 Emissions for the point sources are compiled using a number of different data sources and techniques.
 For convenience, the point source data can be divided into four groups:

-- point sources registered with and trading emission credits under the EU-Emissions Trading Scheme (EU ETS)
+- point sources registered with and trading emission credits under the EU Emissions Trading Scheme (ETS) or UK ETS.

 Download point source data for the UK: